-libinference_engine.so library implements loading and parsing a model Intermediate Representation (IR), and triggers inference using a specified device.
+libinference_engine.so library implements loading and parsing a model Intermediate Representation (IR), and triggers inference using a specified plugin.
 The core library has the following API:

 C++ Inference Engine API wraps the capabilities of core library:

 1) Load a plugin by creating an instance of

 InferenceEngine::InferencePlugin from C++ Inference Egine API.
 Specify the plugin or let the Inference Engine to choose it using

 2) Create an IR reader by creating an instance of

 InferenceEngine::CNNNetReader and read a model IR created by Model Optimizer: